bigowash/MNIST-Convolutional-Neural-Network/README.md

 Then the number of fully connected neurons are passed as arguments with the last entry representing the number of dense layers.
 Most of the parameters can be changed with the constants file.

+NEED TO BE CAREFUL OF FUNCTIONS THAT RETURN A PARAMETER.
+THEY DO WEIRD THINGS IN JAVA

 ## Training : Convolution